#ExpressiveAsians hashtag used to fire back at Hollywood whitewashing

 - Twitter is firing back with a new hashtag to raise awareness

-(CNN)Social media is not happy about a quote regarding Asian American actors not being expressive enough.
+(CNN)Social media is not happy about a quote regarding Asian-American actors not being expressive enough.

-At the heart of the controversy is a story told by sociologist and author of the book "Reel Inequality: Hollywood Actors and Racism" Nancy Wang Yuen.
+At the heart of the controversy is a story told by sociologist and author of the book "Reel Inequality: Hollywood Actors and Racism," Nancy Wang Yuen.

 In the book, published last year, Yuen quoted an unnamed casting director who provided an explanation behind the challenges of casting Asian actors.

-"Asians are a challenge to cast because most casting directors feel as though they're not very expressive." the casting director said.
+"Asians are a challenge to cast because most casting directors feel as though they're not very expressive," the casting director said.
 "They're very shut down in their emotions."

 The quote showed up in an article published last week by Paste magazine pegged to the lack of choice roles for Asian actors in Hollywood.

-The article also cited Yuen's claimed that the casting director expounded on the difficulties of casting Asian actors beyond stereotypical roles.
+The article also cited Yuen's claim that the casting director expounded on the difficulties of casting Asian actors beyond stereotypical roles.

-"If it's a look thing for business where they come in they're at a computer or if they're like a scientist or something like that, they'll do that; but if it's something were they really have to act and get some kind of performance out of, it's a challenge," Yeun wrote, quoting the director.
+"If it's a look thing for business where they come in they're at a computer or if they're like a scientist or something like that, they'll do that; but if it's something where they really have to act and get some kind of performance out of, it's a challenge," Yeun wrote, quoting the director.

 The quote stirred a backlash on Twitter, with some taking the opportunity to show just how expressive Asian Americans can be.
 One particular tweet by user @mauxbot has amassed nearly 60,000 likes and 24,000 retweets since she posted her rally cry on September 8, two days after the Paste magazine article was published.